 SAT & SUN: CLOSED

-By car: Norfolk’s Social Security office is located directly off of the US-13.
+By car: The Office of Social Security in Norfolk, Virginia is located directly off of the US-13.
 From either direction, take exit 282 onto Lake Herbert Drive, which stops directly in front of the office.

 Free disability-accessible parking is available around the building.

-By public transit: The 15 bus (outbound or inbound) takes you onto the US-13 and directly passes the Social Security office at Military & Lake Herbert Drive.
+By public transit: The 15 bus (outbound or inbound) takes you onto the US-13 and directly passes the Office of Social Security in Norfolk, Virginia that is located at Military & Lake Herbert Drive.

 From this stop, it is about .3 miles to the front of the Social Security office.
 If this distance is an issue for you or someone with you, you can contact the office at the number listed above for assistance.

 Norfolk’s ODAR Office